Economy of Western Australia

 The Western Australian economy is a state economy dominated by its resources and services sector and largely driven by the export of iron-ore, gold, liquefied natural gas and agricultural commodities such as wheat.
 Covering an area of 2.5 million km2, the state is Australia's largest, accounting for almost one-third of the continent.
 Western Australia is the nation's fourth most populous state, with 2.6 million inhabitants (11% of the national population).

 In 2011, Western Australia provided 46% of Australia's merchandising exports.
-In 2018-19, Western Australia's gross state product was A$260.6 billion (14% of Australia's GDP), making it the nation's most productive state, and one of the most wealthy places on earth with a GDP per capita of A$135,479 (compared with the national average of A$74,605).
+In 2018-19, Western Australia's gross state product was A$260.6 billion (17.5% of Australia's GDP), making it the nation's most productive state, and one of the most wealthy places on earth with a GDP per capita of A$135,479 (compared with the national average of A$74,605).
 In 2018-19, Western Australia exported A$147.1 billion worth of goods and imported A$34.1 billion, creating a trade surplus of A$112.95 billion.
-This is in contrast to the national trade deficit of A$70.5.
+This is in contrast to the national trade deficit of A$70.5 billion.